taufik-nurrohman/markdown/.dev/README.md

           3. At line 7, got a paragraph block.
           4. At the end of the line, all open blocks will be closed.

-Mine does not work that way.
-Instead, it extracts the inner blocks as plain Markdown text without the container block marker.
-Then, it parses the inner blocks after all top-level blocks have been taken apart.
+My parser doesn’t work that way.
+Instead, it extracts the inner blocks as plain Markdown text.
+Once all top-level blocks have been processed, it moves on to parse the inner blocks:

+ 1. At line 1, got a paragraph block.
+ 2. At line 2, got a blank line which marks the end of the paragraph; push it to the array.
+ 3. At line 3, got a quote block.
+ 4. At line 4 up to line 7, got a quote block continuation.
+ 5. At the end of the line, push the last block (the quote block) to the array.
+ 6. Iterate over the array to find the container blocks.
+Then, repeat this process within those blocks.

-It is hard to keep track of the current column position due to the way I parse, though it can be done with more effort.
+Due to the way I parse, it is hard to keep track of the current column position, though it can be done with more effort.
-But that would make the parser more complex.
-The easiest way to correctly store white-space column positions is to replace all tab sequences with spaces, so removing container block markers will correctly shift the white-space column positions of the child blocks.
+However, doing so would make the parser overly complex.
+The least complex way to correctly store white space column positions is to convert all tab sequences to spaces.
+This ensures that, when the container block markers are omitted, the white space column positions of the child blocks will be shifted correctly.

-My method complies with the CommonMark column rules, except that it will not preserve tab characters.
+All CommonMark white space column rules are passed.
+The only limitation is that it is currently not possible to preserve tab characters.

+For tab characters in code blocks, you can preserve them [this way]().
+Though, it would be more accurate to call it “tab normalization” than “tab preservation”.